dar920910/TextLinesCompareTool/README.md

 ## About the Project

-This is a project for experiments with parsing data from files.
+This project implements a tool for comparing content of several text files:

+- Finding common text content for several text files
+- Finding unique text content from evet text file
+- Smart parsing text files: trimming whitespaces, excluding string comments and etc.

 ## About the Repository Structure